 Part of this is due to my stubbornness of not wanting to be categorized in any way.
 Am I rich or am I poor?
 Am I a hip kid or old with grandma aesthetics?
 Am I a fashionista or an intellectual?
 If no one can tell, all the better; people have to get to know me to really know me.
 When I buy a piece of clothing, I’m already forced to choose how to present myself to the world, and I refuse to bear any more signage.
 Even if it’s for social good and empowerment; I’m a person, not a cause.

 Remember that time I rented a YSL bagÂ in New York?
 I felt self-conscious because it was so not me, and luckily, the purse was not mine.
 Last year, I tried to get into designer bags again, those without logos.
 I genuinely liked the colours, design, and details of the Gucci Dionysus bag.
 But as I wore the bag around and got the compliments, I actually did not like the fact that people knew it was Gucci.
 That’s the whole point, right?
 For people to know?
 For me, no. I don’t feel comfortable aligning myself with any designer brands (normcore forever).
-And now I’ve let the purse go, lending it out on Boro It, so others can get their designer fix without committing.
+And now I’ve sold the purse.

 These days, I wear a lot of bland basics mixed in with eclectic vintage and secondhand finds, and mid-priced, ethically-made designer.
 The only logo I wear is my own.
 I like comfortable outfits that can take me from hole-in-the-wall bars to upscale restaurants.
 I like that people often can’t tell if something I’m wearing is from a cool designer or a thrift shop.
 I like choosing pieces based on quality and design instead of letting a brand’s “meaning” dictate my style.
 I don’t put my faith and identity in symbols.
 I don’t let my clothes wear me.
 I don’t want or need anyone, especially a corporation, to speak for me.